-A: I have divided your question into two parts.
+A: I have divided your question into three parts.

-- 2. Can an individual who has started a SMSF pension, make super contributions to that SMSF?
+- Can an individual who has started an SMSF pension, make super contributions to that SMSF?

 1. Can someone who is 62 years of age and retired, continue to make super contributions?